Vegetarian's Japan Guide

 Click the photo to find out more information about Ōhara!

-In addition to Sanzen-in, a couple more temples in Ōhara are worth your time.
+In addition to Sanzen-in, there are a couple of more temples in Ōhara that are worth your time!

-In our Ōhara article, we have also included a couple of dining options for lunch or dinner and general information about the spiritual village.
+In our Ōhara article, we have also included a couple of dining options for lunch or dinner, as well as general information about the spiritual village.
 You will also find a recommended itinerary that you can follow for a day in Ōhara!

 Leave a Comment